Back

 Biological Hazards

-Because of their work, medical clinic staff are likely to have occupational exposure to biological agents that can cause adverse health effects on humans.
+Due to their work, medical clinic staff are likely to have occupational exposure to biological agents that can cause adverse health effects in humans.
 WorkSafeBC classifies these agents as hazardous substances (biohazards), which include bacteria, viruses, fungi, parasites, and other microorganisms that cause disease, as well as biological toxins.
 For a list of biological hazards classified as hazardous substances, refer to WorkSafeBC.

-If workers are or may be exposed to biohazards, the employer must develop and implement an ECP.
+As medical clinic staff are exposed to biohazards, the employer must develop and implement an Exposure Control Plan (ECP).
 This template can help you create a biohazard ECP for your clinic.

 Hazardous Drugs